 This post describes how to plan your visit to witness the Changing of the Guard at the Tomb of the Unknown in Arlington National Cemetery, with tips on where to get the best view as well as a full description.
-Be sure to also read our full guide to visiting the cemetery as well as our guided walking tour.
+Or let us show you on our guided walking tour.

 *Especially during busy travel periods, there is often an additional Wreath Laying Ceremony that follows the Changing of the Guard.
 This is popular for school and civic groups, but anyone can request to lay a wreath at the Tomb.

 We recommend that you arrive at the grandstand in front of the Tomb at least 10 minutes before the Changing begins.
 This will give you the best chance to get a prime spot on the stairs to view the ceremony and also give you enough time to use the restrooms, if necessary.